-Figure 1 Conceptual diagrams showing impacts of extreme droughts (unprecedented climate extremes, UCEs; i.e., record-breaking droughts) on plant C stocks. (a) Conceptual response diagram: potential loss in C stock as a function of increasing drought intensity (0-100% precipitation removal) and drought duration (1, 2 or 4 years of drought).
+Figure 1 Conceptual diagrams showing impacts of extreme droughts (unprecedented climate extremes, UCEs; i.e., record-breaking droughts) on plant C stocks. (a) Conceptual diagram of UCE C loss: potential loss in C stock as a function of increasing drought intensity (0-100% precipitation removal) and drought duration (1, 2 or 4 years of drought).
 In this example, an arbitrary threshold of 45% precipitation reduction and 4-year drought duration is assumed to correspond to a UCE.
-The "null hypothesis" (H0, top panel) is a linear response of C stocks to droughts.
-Alternative hypotheses include nonlinear and threshold responses to drought intensity (H1a), drought duration via different slope responses (H1b), and combined effects of both drought intensity and durations (H1c). (b) Conceptualized UCE C loss diagram: responses of forest C stocks to a large (grey) and small (black) UCE.
-"Integrated-C-loss" (kg C m-2 yr) denotes the integral of the C loss over time and is calculated from the two arrows: the total loss in C (kg C m-2) due to drought, and the time (yr) to recover 50% of the pre-drought C stock. (c) Conceptualized UCE-climate C change diagram: hypothetical response in terrestrial

-"integrated-C-change" (kg C m-2 yr) due to eCO2 (blue line), rising temperature (red line), interaction between eCO2 and temperature (dashed purple), and combined interactions among eCO2, temperature, and UCEs of prolonged durations (green line), all relative to a reference drought of normal duration with no warming (black line).
-Integrated-C-change denotes the difference in integrated-C-loss (see panel b) between a scenario of changing climatic drivers and the reference drought (control). (d) Conceptual UCE amplification diagram: hypothetical amplified change in forest C stocks to eCO2 and temperature relative to the pre-warming historical past (based on Jump et al. (2017)).
+Hypotheses include nonlinear and threshold responses to drought intensity (H1a), drought duration via different slope responses (H1b), and combined effects of both drought intensity and durations (H1c). (b) Conceptualized diagram of integrated C change: responses of forest C stocks to a large (grey) and small (black) UCE.
+"Severity-drought index" (kg C m-2 yr) denotes the integral of the C loss over time and is calculated from the two arrows: the total loss in C (kg C m-2) due to drought, and the time (yr) to recover 50% of the pre-drought C stock. (c) Conceptualized UCE-climate C change diagram: hypothetical response in terrestrial "severity-climate index" (kg C m-2 yr) due to eCO2 (blue line), rising temperature (red line), interaction between eCO2 and temperature (dashed purple), and combined interactions among eCO2, temperature, and UCEs of prolonged durations (green line), all relative to a reference drought of normal duration with no warming (black line).
+Severity-climate index denotes the difference in severity-drought index (see panel b) between a scenario of changing climatic drivers and the reference drought with no climate change (control). (d) Conceptual UCE amplification diagram: hypothetical amplified change in forest C stocks to eCO2 and temperature relative to the pre-warming historical past (based on Jump et al. (2017)).
 Change in C stock greater than zero indicates a 'structural overshoot' (SO) due to favorable environmental conditions and/or recovery from an extreme drought-heat event (EE).
 Hashed black areas indicate a structural overshoot due to eCO2, which occurs over the historical CO2 levels (dashed blue line).
 Initially, an eCO2 effect leads to a larger increase in structural overshoot (due to CO2 fertilization), driving more extreme vegetation mortality ('mortality overshoot' - MO) relative to historical dieback events and thus a greater decrease in C stock.
-Increased warming through time increasingly counteracts any CO2 fertilization effect; while the amplitude of post-UCE C stock recoveries remains large, net C stock values eventually decline (downward curvature) due to more pronounced loss in C stocks (and greater ecosystem state change) from hotter UCEs.
+Increased warming through time increasingly counteracts any CO2 fertilization effect.
+While the amplitude of post-UCE C stock recoveries remains large, net C stock values eventually decline (downward curvature, and widening of the red shaded area) due to more pronounced loss in C stocks (and greater ecosystem state change) from hotter UCEs and longer recovery periods.
+We conceptualize how oscillations between SOs and MOs could be amplified and the widening of the shaded areas represents increased variability in how unprecedented eCO2 levels and temperatures will affect ecosystems in the future compared to historical.
 SO = structural overshoot, MO = mortality overshoot, EE = historically extreme drought-heat event, UCE = unprecedented climate extreme.

 Figure 2 Modeled change in biomass (%) at the end of drought periods of different lengths (1, 2, and 4-year droughts) and intensities (up to 95% precipitation removed) at (a) Palo Verde, and (b) EucFACE, for the ED2 and LPJ-GUESS models.
-Modeled integrated-C-loss (C reduction due to extreme drought integrated over time until biomass recovers to 50% of the non-drought baseline biomass) at (c) Palo Verde and (d) EucFACE.
+Modeled severity-drought index (C reduction due to extreme drought integrated over time until biomass recovers to 50% of the non-drought baseline biomass) at (c) Palo Verde and (d) EucFACE.